 The Royal Grammar School Guildford in Dubai opened in September 2021.
 It is the second school in the Middle East to be established in partnership with the 510 year old UK school - the other opened in Qatar in 2016.
 The Royal Grammar School Guildford UK is one of the most academically successful in the country.

 Established in 1509 and one of the most academically successful all-boys schools, RGS Guildford (RGS) is consistently ranked as one of the top schools in the UK at both A Level and GCSE, achieved by 'combining a foundation of heritage with a forward-thinking approach to teaching and learning'.

 According RGS, 'this spirit of innovation has kept the school at the forefront of education'and will ensure that the Dubai branch will be a Beacon of Excellence for British Education and one of the finest international schools in the world.'

 The school, known as Royal Grammar School Guildford Dubai (RGSGD), and has been brought to the UAE via a partnership between Royal Grammar School Guildford and one of the world's largest school groups, Cognita.
 It has initially opened its Early Years and Prep school sections.

 RGS Guildford in the UK is a truly 'independent school', bought by the parents and staff of the school in the 1970s.
 The new Dubai school will be the second Royal Grammar School Guildford in the region.
 The Royal Grammar School Guildford in Qatar was established in 2016.
-The Royal Grammar School Guildford Dubai will share the same ethos and academic rigour of its parent school in the UK and its expansion to the UAE marks a key milestone in the school’s 500-year history.
+The Royal Grammar School Guildford Dubai shares the same ethos and academic rigour of its parent school in the UK and its expansion to the UAE marks a key milestone in the school’s 500-year history.